LLM360/crystalcoder-train/README.md

 # Instruction Tuning

-The instruction tuning code is based on a modified version of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
-The training code and dataset will be released later.
+We are currently working on instruction-tuned versions of CrystalCoder!
+The model, training code, and datasets will be released after completion.